Local government: India

 Local government is the third tier of government in India, after Union Government and State Government.
 The urban local bodies (municipalities) are for urban governance and panchayati raj institutions (panchayats) for rural governance.

 The Urban Local Bodies (ULBs): are Municipal Corporation, Municipal Council (municipality) and Town panchayat (notified area council).

 The Panchayati Raj Institutions (PRIs), knowns as "Panchayats" are a three-tier system of local self-government in rural areas in India: District Panchayat (district level), Block Panchayat (block level) and Village Panchayat (village level).

 In India, a municipal council (also referred to as a municipal committee, municipal board) functions as the elected governing body of a municipality, which is the local government institution for smaller urban areas.
-A municipality is generally divided into territorial constituencies known as wards.
+A municipality is generally divided into wards.
 Residents of each ward elect a representative called a municipal councillor, and together these councillors constitute the municipal council.

 The council is headed by a chairperson or president, assisted by a vice-chairperson or vice-president.
 Council meetings are presided over by the chairperson.
 For administrative purposes, the state government appoints a chief executive officer or municipal secretary, who oversees day-to-day operations and implements council decisions.

 Municipalities are established by the respective State Municipal Acts, enacted under the framework of Part IXA of the Constitution (74th Amendment Act, 1992).
 The composition, powers, and functions of municipal councils are defined by state legislation.

 In larger urban areas, municipal corporations serve as the local governing bodies, while municipal councils generally administer smaller towns and urban centres.

 Israel

-The Israeli Ministry of Interior recognizes four types of local government in Israel:
+The Israeli Ministry of Interior recognizes three types of local government in Israel: